|

 How to Make The Lion King Pizza

 To get started, cue The Lion King soundtrack and prepare your dough (whatever that means for the version of this pizza you have chosen.)
-Set dough aside and preheat your oven to 400 degrees.
+Set the dough aside and preheat your oven to 400 degrees.
 You’ll also want to make sure that you have a large baking sheet, or pizza stone, at the ready.

 Remove your crust and (being careful not to let anyone burn themselves) load it up with your favorite sauce, and plenty of mozzarella cheese!